From hospital to home - transforming respiratory care delivery

 Effective, joined-up monitoring and early intervention are therefore essential to improve outcomes and reduce the burden on the NHS.

-Our respiratory service provides a safe and efficient way to monitor patients with respiratory conditions either at home or in the community, supporting both short-term virtual ward care and longer-term condition management.
+Our respiratory service monitors patients with respiratory conditions either at home or in the community, supporting both short-term virtual ward care and longer-term condition management.

 How the service works